mansaluke/fanalysis/README.md

 ## Objectives

-Download exchange rates and perform predictive analyses using various techniques including the following:
+Download exchange rates and perform predictive analyses using various techniques, including the following:

 - Standard Econometric Time Series Forecasts
 - Machine\deep learning models e.g. Random forests, Neural networks etc

-**Finally, the forecasts will be used as inputs in a dynamic optimization model which identifies the optimal portfolio of the set of rates.**
+**Finally, the forecasts will be used as inputs in a dynamic optimization (mean variance) model which identifies the optimal portfolio of the set of rates.**

 ## Current funcionality

-- Create dummy data
+- Create dummy data.
-- Download historical data (m1)
+- Download historical data (m1).
+- Structure data appropriately for analysis.
-- Store in various formats i.e. json, csv, pickle and parquet formats
+- Store data in various formats i.e. json, csv, pickle, parquet, feather and HDF5.
-- Generate very basic random forest
+- Generate basic random forest for feature and predictive analysis.

 ### Use